N. Macedonian banks' end-Jan loan portfolio up 5.7% y/y

 Bulgarian regulator delists Prime Property from public firms register

 Bulgaria to connect up to 1.5 GW of new PV capacity in 2024

-September 2 (SeeNews) - Following are some of the main stories in the online versions of Serbian media on Wednesday morning.
+September 7 (SeeNews) - Following are some of the main stories in the online versions of Serbian media over the weekend and on Monday morning.
 SeeNews has not verified these reports and cannot vouch for their accuracy.